Our technology combines automation, artificial intelligence and machine learning to bring world-leading efficiencies to protein production.

 We collect pre-consumer organic food waste such as spent grain from local breweries or used grounds from local coffee roasters.

 The waste is fed to our Black Soldier Fly larvae in our indoor, environmentally controlled environment and in just six days the Black Soldier Fly larvae consume the organic waste, converting it into high-protein body mass.
-For each 100kg of food waste consumed by the larvae, 20kg of nutrients is produced.

 At the stage of harvesting, the insects are 45% - 65% protein containing many essential amino acids.
 The insects are then processed into a flour ready for distribution.
 1% of the insect population harvested are nurtured specifically into adults to begin the breeding and egg production processes again, delivering an entirely circular production process.